zainabed/zainabed-blog/content/tutorials/create-mock-server-using-json-server/index.md

 ```
 ## Testing

-We can use CURL commands to verify the mock server REST API endpoints and their behviour to different HTTP method calls.
+We can use CURL commands to verify the mock server's REST API endpoints and their behaviour with different HTTP method calls.

-#### GET request
+#### GET Request
 ```bash
 curl --location --request GET 'http://localhost:3000/user/1'
 ```